xlink-network/xlink-docs/developers/contracts/meta-peg-out-endpoint.md

     - The peg-out fee and gas fees  are paid to the [configured address](meta-peg-out-endpoint.md#fee-to-address).

 2) Third-Party Address
-    - The net amount of tokens requested for the peg-out operation and the gas fee are transferred from the contract to the claimer, so the overall involved token balance remains unaffected.
+    - The net amount of tokens requested for the peg-out operation and the gas fee are transferred from the contract to the claimer, so the overall involved token supply remains unaffected.
     - The peg-out fee is transferred from the contract to the [configured address](meta-peg-out-endpoint.md#fee-to-address).

 This operation involves indexing the specified transaction through the `oracle-v2-01` contract and marking the request as "finalized" in the `meta-bridge-registry-v2-03` contract.